Vintage Recipe Tin

 I had forgotten about angel food cake box mix until I was at a party a few weeks ago and a friend brought it sliced up along with strawberry shortcake toppings.
 The box mix tastes just as good as homemade and so easy – just add water!

-When I got home with the ingredients to make this, I looked on the back of the angel food cake mix.
+When I got home with the ingredients to make this, I looked at the back of the angel food cake mix.
 And there was a VERY similar dessert on the box.
-Here is the link to Duncun Hines version of this.
 Even after I saw the recipe on the box, I still used the recipe I found in my cookbook.
 The cookbook recipe that I followed has freshly whipped cream in it instead of cool whip, how can you top that?!

 The strawberry mixture is sliced strawberries, 2 small boxes of strawberry jello, hot water and a cup of sugar.
 You may be thinking why add a cup of sugar?
 This is to sweeten the strawberries and the unsweetened whipped cream.